-I photographed this close-up “portrait” many years after the tree died, while on a quick hike over to the summit of Sentinel Dome along the Glacier Point Road.
-Things changes slowly in the Sierra, but they do change.
+I photographed this close-up “portrait” many years after the tree died, while on a quick hike over to the summit of Sentinel Dome along the Glacier Point Road in 2008.
+Things change slowly in the Sierra, but they do inevitably change.
 This is now, objectively speaking, another dead snag atop a Yosemite granite dome — however, this snag has achieved a sort of iconic status.
 Yet, perhaps there will eventually be another, maybe even the younger tree seen in the background beyond the dead stump.

 Thanks, Charlie.
 I hadn’t been up there for a few years either, but I found myself with an extra hour or so on the way to Glacier Point and thought, “what the heck!”